RapidBus (TransLink): History

 On November 23, 2016, the Mayors' Council and TransLink's board of directors approved the first phase of the 10-Year Vision, which included provisions for new B-Line routes (later rebranded as RapidBus) which began service in January 2020.
 In July 2019, TransLink announced that all future B-Line routes would officially be launched under new "RapidBus" branding and that the 95 and 96 B-Lines would also transition to that branding, leaving route 99 as the only remaining B-Line.

 The first wave of routes using the RapidBus branding – consisting of the R1 King George Blvd (the former 96 B-Line), the new R3 Lougheed Hwy, the new R4 41st Ave (replacing the 43 express service along 41st Avenue), and the R5 Hastings St (the former 95 B-Line) – launched on January 6, 2020.

-The R2 Marine Dr launched on April 6, 2020, after construction delays, replacing the former 239.
+The R2 Marine Drive launched on April 6, 2020, after construction delays, replacing the former 239.
+The R6 Scott Rd launched on January 2, 2024, with service in Surrey and Delta.